akristen/biggerpain/content/docs/_index.md

 ## Going deep with SREs

 I created some how-to guides in FY23 to help customers navigate the platform's UI.
 I wanted these docs to help users think about their data and the platform in a more meaningful way.
-That is, I wanted to create a story with clear cause and effect rather than a descriptive doc about what each component or element in the UI did.
+That is, I wanted to create a story with clear cause and effect rather than a descriptive doc about what each UI component or element did.
 I kept the story relatively simple for a couple reasons:

-* Since the majority of Company's customers are app developers, I decided a simple story could get them thinking like an SRE, even if that's not a hat they usually wear.
+* Since app developers primarily use Company's platform, I decided the doc could invite them to think about their data like an SRE, even if that's not a hat they usually wear.
 * If an SRE used the doc, I suspected they could take this basic framework and complexify it to fit their use cases.

 These how-to guides gave me plenty of exposure to our field and support teams.
 While I chatted with product and engineering to get a sense of why they made certain prod decisions, it was important to me that I wrote a story about how our users are actually using the product, rather than how we wanted them to.